Metaswitch/sprout/docs/HttpApi.md

 The API consists of one URL (`/registrations`), which accepts only `DELETE` requests.
 This URL has a mandatory query parameter, `send-notifications`, which must be either `true` or `false`.

 The body sent to this URL must be a JSON document containing a `"registrations"` key, where the value is a list of objects, each of which have a mandatory `"primary-impu"` key and an optional `"impi"` key.
-Other keys are ignored
+Other keys are ignored.

 For example: